Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-framework.md

 The module holds no `use` statement of another Packeta namespace [VERIFY: src/Packetery/Module/Framework/WpAdapter.php#getTerm], so a change of a Packeta module never changes this one.
-Every other module of the plugin takes one or both adapters in its constructor [VERIFY: src/Packetery/Module/Framework/WcAdapter.php#getLogger].
+Most other modules of the plugin take one or both adapters in their constructor, and five of them use none: the customs declaration, the entity factory, the exceptions, the payment helper and the upgrade [VERIFY: src/Packetery/Module/Framework/WcAdapter.php#productFactoryGetProduct].
 The adapters themselves call the global functions and the static classes of the platform.
 The wrapper of the Action Scheduler is the one exception that reaches a plugin of the shop and not the platform [VERIFY: src/Packetery/Module/Framework/ActionSchedulerTrait.php#ActionSchedulerTrait], and the